 - Different kinds of fabrics

-When talking about allergies, we need to mention hot spots that are a result of skin allergies.
-The problem with this kind of allergy is that they spread very fast.
+We need to mention hot spots resulting from skin allergies when talking about allergies.
+The problem with this kind of allergy is that it spreads very fast.
 Also, it is most likely to affect Labradors.

 In addition, a dog may suffer from Malassezia, an irritating fungus.
-In this case, the dog can have a greasy coat which is accompanied by a lot of scratching.
-Also, it is most likely that it would badly affect the dog’s odor.
+In this case, the dog can have a greasy coat accompanied by a lot of scratching.
+Also, it is most likely to affect the dog’s odor badly.

 Also, one of the reasons why a dog has an itching problem might be the result of a yeast infection.
-This kind of infects can appear in wet and moist body areas, and it is impossible not to notice it since it is similar to the smell of ripe cheese.
-Dogs tend to develop this infection due to a diet based on carbs that turn into sugar in their bodies, and that is the main proponent for yeast infection.
-In fact, it is thought that dogs do not even need to have carbohydrates as a part of their diet.
+This infection can appear in wet and moist body areas, and it is impossible not to notice it since it is similar to the smell of ripe cheese.
+Dogs tend to develop this infection due to a diet based on carbs that turn into sugar in their bodies, and that is the leading proponent for yeast infection.
+It is thought that dogs do not even need to have carbohydrates as a part of their diet.

-In addition, there is an interesting experiment regarding salt therapy.
-All that we need to do is to offer the dog several bowls of water, some of which should contain salt.
-Due to the non-existent balance of electrolytes, the dog might be able to choose what it needs for the improvement of their health.
+In addition, there is an exciting experiment regarding salt therapy.
+All we need to do is offer the dog several bowls of water, some of which should contain salt.
+Due to the non-existent balance of electrolytes, the dog might be able to choose what it needs to improve its health.

 The issue with dry skin

 Dog owners living in places where humidity is low may experience problems with their dog’s dry skin.
-The good news is that it is quite easy to notice if the dog has dry skin.
-We can simply part the dog’s hair and we would notice a lot of dandruff.
+The good news is that it is pretty easy to notice if the dog has dry skin.
+We can part the dog’s hair, and we would see a lot of dandruff.
 Sometimes even the skin can be damaged.

-On the other hand, the reason for the dog’s dry skin may lie in its diet.
+On the other hand, the dog’s dry skin may lie in its diet.
 Processed dog foods often do not have enough quality oils that may keep the dog’s skin in good shape.
-However, if we are inclined to use dry food for the dog’s diet, it is wise to add some enzymes that would aid the digestive system.
+However, if we are inclined to use dry food for the dog’s diet, adding some enzymes would aid the digestive system is wise.

-This skin issue is actually not that common since it requires direct contact with certain chemicals, plants, and medications.
-In fact, humans are more prone to this kind of dermatitis than dogs since their hair coat function as a defensive mechanism.
+This skin issue is not that common since it requires direct contact with certain chemicals, plants, and medications.
+Humans are more prone to dermatitis than dogs since their hair coat functions as a defensive mechanism.
 However, dogs can develop this problem if they come into contact with the plant called Wandering Jew.
 Also, there is a chance that they will develop contact dermatitis if they come into contact with these surfaces:

 - Carpet cleaning products